AppleCraft-Net/MCRealTime/README.md

 You can activate and deactivate the plugin in the config.yml file by setting the value "enable" to true or false accordingly.
-You can also set the effect of the plugin globally or set it to a specific world by setting the variable "global" to false and entering the respective world name in "world".
+You can also set the effect of the plugin globally or set it to a specific world by setting the variable "global" to false and adding the multi world names in "worlds".

 Here are maybe important commands: